 It may become necessary to proceed to Court if you are unable to reach an agreement with your partner in relation to property settlement, arrangements for your children and maintenance.

-We have six Accredited Family Law Specialists and in house Senior Counsel which ensures representation of the highest standard.
+We have seven Accredited Family Law Specialists and in house Senior Counsel which ensures representation of the highest standard.
 Our Family Law Teams approach to your matter is professional, appropriately supervised and reviewed regularly to obtain the best result for you.